 We correlated the Prices with Periodic Buzz, Volumes and Sentiment to pick up those with significant relationships (>40%).
-These companies will then be further analysed to determine if our hypothesis were true.
-In our research, we analysed 16 companies but in the interest of being succinct, will only discuss 3 in this post.
+These companies will then be further analyzed to determine if our hypothesis were true.
+In our research, we analyzed 16 companies but in the interest of being succinct, will only discuss 3 in this post.
 The full report will be available upon request.

 1. Berkshire Hathaway Inc. (BRK) [NYSE]

 The table above gives us an idea that BRK is “in the news” firm with a relatively bullish sentiment and a low buzz score implying a relatively stable news volume.
 Our correlation analysis suggests that we can observe that most significant indicator to be Buzz index over weekly and monthly intervals.
 Let’s see: